golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

     There was already some effort done in a similiar direction in the community (e.g. [gc_listoffers](https://github.com/krunch3r76/gc__listoffers)).
     The shorter is the path between "I have some data to share" and "This data is easily available in the requestor (or provider) agent", the better chance developers will take part in it.
-    It's worth noting that there are possibly useful indices that can be computed costlessly (e.g. "how long this provider is on the market", "how many offers are there for a given payload at a given time") - we can implement them as a part of the Golem Stats, but this might as well end up as a nice small community project.
+    It's worth noting that there are possibly useful insights that can be computed costlessly (e.g. "how long this provider is on the market", "how many offers are there for a given payload at a given time") - we can implement them as a part of the Golem Stats, but this might as well end up as a nice small community project.

 3. We want to avoid logic duplication.